Artillery battery: Mobile batteries

 During the American Civil War, artillery batteries often consisted of six field pieces for the Union Army and four for the Confederate States Army, although this varied.
 Batteries were divided into sections of two guns apiece, each section normally under the command of a lieutenant.
 The full battery was typically commanded by a captain.
 Often, particularly as the war progressed, individual batteries were grouped into battalions under a major or colonel of artillery.

 In the 20th century it varied between four and 12 for field artillery (even 16 if mortars), or even two pieces for very heavy pieces.
 Other types of artillery such as anti-tank or anti-aircraft have sometimes been larger.
 Some batteries have been "dual-equipped" with two different types of gun or mortar, and taking whichever was more appropriate when they deployed for operations.

 From the late 19th century field artillery batteries started to become more complex organisations.
 First they needed the capability to carry adequate ammunition, typically each gun could only carry about 40 rounds in its limber so additional wagons were added to the battery, typically about two per gun.
 The introduction of indirect fire in the early 20th century necessitated two other groups, firstly observers who deployed some distance forward of the gun line, secondly a small staff on the gun position to undertake the calculations to convert the orders from the observers into data that could be set on the gun sights.
-This in turn led to the need for signalers, which further increased as the need to concentrate the fire of dispersed batteries emerged and the introduction fire control staff at artillery headquarters above the batteries.
+This in turn led to the need for signalers, which further increased as the need to concentrate the fire of dispersed batteries emerged and the introduction of fire control staff at artillery headquarters above the batteries.